econia-labs/econia-x/src/move/research/fee/README.md

 For example if a taker's quote input amount is 105 quote subunits, 5 of which are charged as fees and 100 of which are credited to the maker, the quote volume is 100.
-Since fees are set aside *before* matching, this is an a priori fee.
+Since fees are set aside *before* matching, this is a pre-match fee.

 Conversely, if filling against a maker yields 100 base subunits, 5 of which are charged as fees and 95 of which are credited to the taker, base volume is 100.
-Since fees are assessed *after* matching, this is an a posteriori fee.
+Since fees are assessed *after* matching, this is a post-match fee.

 ## Input and output assets